 These services allow you to purchase goods and send them to a provided overseas address, where they’ll be shipped directly to you.
 ShopMate will give you a US-based address, and that’s what you’ll want to put into Steam when updating your home country.

-You’ll also need a local payment service for the United States, too.
-The best option, as called out by Kotaku Australia readers, is a US prepaid card provider.
+To get your Steam Deck in Australia, you’ll also need a local payment service for the United States, too.
+The best option is a U.S. prepaid card provider.
 US Unlocked is one service you can use, but note you’ll have to cop additional fees upon setting up.
 You may also need a US-based phone number too for registration.
 OpenPhone is a good option that you can link into your existing devices, as is MightyCall.
 Both have trial periods you can use, although you will have to pay if you want to keep the phone number active until you get your Steam Deck.

 Major factors to consider when importing the Steam Deck